 - The handles of compression-type faucets may become stiff due to hardening of the O-rings caused by age and regular exposure to air and the heat from hot water.

 - Insufficient plumber's grease remains on the O-rings.

-Ceramic Cartridges Vs. O-rings
+Ceramic Cartridges vs. O-rings

-The rubber O-rings inside your faucet wear out from age, exposure to air and exposure to heat from the hot water flowing through the faucet.
-As the faucet's seals wear out, the faucet does not turn as easily since the hardened O-rings create an increased amount of friction inside the faucet.
+The rubber O-rings inside your faucet wear out from age, exposure to air, and exposure to heat from the hot water flowing through the faucet.
+As the faucet's seals wear out, the faucet does not turn as easily, since the hardened O-rings create an increased amount of friction inside the faucet.
 If left inside the faucet, the aging O-rings will make turning the faucet's handles increasingly difficult and can also lead to leaks inside the faucet.

-Once the seals in your faucet have worn out to the point you can no longer turn the handles easily, you must replace the seals with new seals.
-You must turn off the water to the faucet before you can take apart the handles to access the seals, which you can do using either the water valve handles found under the sink or in an access panel on the wall behind the shower or tub faucet.
+Once the seals in your faucet have worn out to the point you can no longer turn the handles easily, you must replace them with new seals.
+Turn off the water to the faucet before you take apart the handles to access the seals, which you can do using either the water valve handles found under the sink or in an access panel on the wall behind the shower or tub faucet.
 You may also use the house's main shutoff valve.
 Once you remove the faucet handles' retaining screws and pull off the handles, you must remove the valve stem or cartridge.

 Installing a new stem or cartridge requires you take the old one to the store so you can find a perfect match.
 After getting the correct parts, you can reassemble the faucet's parts.
 You can find faucet seal parts at home improvement and plumbing supply stores.

 Use Plumber’s Grease